Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 From the best journals for bullet journaling to budget-friendly and color pen sets, you'll find great details on the best bullet journal buys.

-There's also breakdowns for bullet journal starter kits for under $5, under $25, and if you feel like splurging a little, a set for a little less than a $100 budget. (via Mommy Over Work)
+There are also breakdowns for bullet journal starter kits for under $5, under $25, and if you feel like splurging a little, a set for a little less than a $100 budget.

-If you’re overwhelmed by all this info, don’t worry, this comprehensive bullet journaling roadmap with printable bujo pages has got you covered.
+If you’re overwhelmed by all this info, don’t worry, this comprehensive bullet journaling roadmap (with printable pages!)* has got you covered.

-And here are some tried and true tips that will help you get a handle on the system and on your way to becoming a bullet journal pro:
+And here are some tried and true tips that will help you get a handle on the system and on your way to becoming a bullet journal pro:/p>

 1. Start off small.

-Yes there are tons of ideas for collections and lists you can include in your bullet journal, but really, stick to the basics and get a feel for it before you try to expand.
+Yes there are tons of ideas for collections and lists you can include in your bullet journal, but really, stick to the basics and get a feel for it before you try to expand.2.
+Start off simple.

 Simple doesn't mean boring.
-Look at how gorgeous this spread is, and totally doable, right? (via Pin source)
+Look at how gorgeous this spread is, and totally doable, right? (via Pin image)

 3. Don’t be afraid of making mistakes.